webmaxru/serverless-challenge/README.md

 6. **This is the URL you have to paste in any browser.** After one second, the page will redirect automatically to a registration page.
 Fill the form and you will receive a confirmation email.

 7. You are done!
-Now you have to visit us in our booth, show us the confirmation email and get your t-shirt!
+Now you have to visit us in our booth, show us the confirmation email and get your prize!